curl/curl/docs/BUGS.md

  experimental build or similar, to get this confirmed or not.

- At times people insist that they cannot upgrade to a modern curl version, but instead they "just want the bug fixed".
+ At times people insist that they cannot upgrade to a modern curl version, but instead, they "just want the bug fixed".
 That is fine, just do not count on us spending many cycles on trying to identify which single commit, if that is even possible, that at some point in the past fixed the problem you are now experiencing.